Anon-Planet/thgtoa/guide.md

 **You might ask how?
 Simple: use a password manager such as the recommended KeePassXC.
 Only remember the passphrase to unlock the database and then store everything else in the KeePassXC database.
 Within KeePassXC you can then create extremely long passwords (30+ random characters) for each different service.**

-# Appendix A3: Search Engines
+# Appendix A3: Search Engines:

 Which search engine to pick in your VMs?